-126. Despite the availability of energy efficiency technology and proven approaches, the adoption and uptake of energy efficiency policies, measures, and technologies has not reached its full potential.
+126. The adoption and uptake of energy efficiency policies, measures, and technologies has not reached its full potential.
 Building on a successful GEF-6 partnership with SEforAll, in GEF-7 additional countries will be supported through the energy efficiency accelerators.
 The accelerators share common approaches across diverse sub-sectors, including Buildings, District Heating and Cooling, Energy Management for Industry, Equipment and Appliances.
 The accelerators promote global best practices, foster harmonization of testing and performance standards, and provide technical assistance to countries needing targeted engagement.
 These accelerators identify critical barriers to adoption of energy efficiency and pilot approaches that can be further scaled by other institutions, including the private sector.
 A new accelerator for addressing the need of energy efficiency retrofits in multi-family dwellings will be considered.
-Accelerator models based on the Finance and Technology Transfer Centre for Climate Change (FINTECC) model may be considered.
+Accelerator models based on the Finance and Technology Transfer Centre for Climate Change model may be considered.